simenkva/fft_tdse/README.md

 The contents of this repository can be summarized as follows:
-  * A pagage with a toolbox for simulating the time-dependent Schroedinger equation on a grid using the split-operator Fourier Transform (SOFT) method.
+  * A pagage with a toolbox for simulating the time-dependent Schroedinger equation on a grid using the split-step FFT method.
   * A simulator class for easily setting up simulations in 1d, 2d, and 3d.
   * Animator classes for easily producing visually appealing animations using matplotlib and FFMPEG.
   * A collection of demo notebooks for 1d and 2d simulations:  <./demo_notebooks> .